chullman/BubbleBuddies/README.md

 7) Keep the generated `/config/credentials/development.key` safe and private

+8) In `/config/initializers/devise.rb` you will need to specify your mail sender address as the value for `config.mailer_sender`

+9) OPTIONAL: In `/config/environments/development.rb` configure the values for `config.action_mailer.default_url_options` for the mailer on development

-8) Create and migrate the database:
+10) Create and migrate the database:

     a. `rails db:create`